Esri/arcgis-maps-sdk-dotnet-toolkit/docs/overview-map.md

 OverviewMap extends `MapView` with the following bindable properties:

 - `GeoView` - References the connected MapView or SceneView
-- `ExtentSymbol` - Defines the symbol used to visualize the current extent.
-This is a red rectangle by default.
+- `ExtentSymbol` - Defines the symbol used to visualize the current viewpoint.
+This is a red rectangle by default for maps, and a red cross for scenes.
 - `ScaleFactor` - Defines the scale of the OverviewMap relative to the scale of the connected `GeoView`.
 The default is 25.

 ## Usage